midnightripper/ObsidianNotes/Day-7/Word2Vec.md

 **Summary:** Word2Vec revolutionized word embeddings by capturing word semantics and context in numerical vectors.
 It's a foundational technique in NLP, enhancing the ability of machines to understand and work with textual data effectively.

+## Detailed Example

+Imagine you're reading a book about animals, and you come across the sentence: "The cat chased the mouse."
+Word2Vec helps machines understand the meanings of words by representing them as numerical vectors.
+Let's explore this using two Word2Vec algorithms: Skip-Gram and Continuous Bag of Words (CBOW).

+### **Skip-Gram :**
+In Skip-Gram, the model predicts context words given a target word.
+Let's consider the target word "chased."
+The model tries to predict the words that often appear around "chased."

+Target Word: "chased" Context Words: "The," "cat," "the," "mouse"

+The model learns that when "chased" appears, words like "The," "cat," "the," and "mouse" are likely to be nearby.
+It forms a vector for "chased" that captures these relationships.

+### **CBOW:**
+In CBOW, the model predicts the target word based on surrounding context words.
+Let's consider the context words "The," "cat," "the," and "mouse."
+The model predicts the missing target word, "chased."

+Context Words: "The," "cat," "the," "mouse" Target Word: ???

+The model learns that when "The," "cat," "the," and "mouse" are present, the missing word is likely to be "chased."

+**Vector Representations:** Word2Vec generates dense numerical vectors for each word.
+These vectors capture semantic relationships.
+For instance, the vectors for "cat" and "dog" might be close because they both relate to animals.
+Additionally, vector arithmetic can capture analogies.
+For example:

+Vector("king") - Vector("man") + Vector("woman") ≈ Vector("queen")

+This means that if you take the vector for "king," subtract the vector for "man," and add the vector for "woman," you get a vector that's close to the vector for "queen."

+**Applications:** Word2Vec's vectors are used in various NLP tasks.
+If you're building a sentiment analysis model, you can use pre-trained Word2Vec embeddings to represent words.
+This helps the model understand context and meanings, enhancing its ability to analyze sentiment in text.

+In summary, Word2Vec transforms words into numerical vectors, capturing semantics and context.
+It's like teaching machines to understand words like humans by representing them in a mathematical form.

+### **GloVe Word Embedding:**

+**Introduction to GloVe (Global Vectors for Word Representation):** GloVe is a popular word embedding technique that focuses on capturing word semantics by leveraging global statistical properties of word co-occurrences.
+Developed by researchers at Stanford University, GloVe offers an effective way to generate word embeddings that reflect both semantic relationships and word frequencies.

+**Key Features and Advantages:**

+1. **Statistical Insights:** GloVe is based on the idea that word co-occurrences can provide meaningful information about word relationships.
+It uses a global word-to-word co-occurrence matrix, enabling it to capture intricate semantic associations across the entire corpus.

+2. **Combining Frequency and Context:** GloVe combines the advantages of both frequency-based methods (like Word2Vec's Skip-Gram) and context-based methods (like LSA) by using ratios of co-occurrence probabilities.
+This results in embeddings that balance word semantics with their occurrence frequencies.

+3. **Efficiency and Scalability:** GloVe's training process is computationally efficient and scalable.
+It doesn't involve complex architectures or extensive training procedures, making it relatively straightforward to implement and train.

+4. **Quality of Embeddings:** GloVe embeddings often exhibit impressive quality, capturing semantic relationships, analogies, and syntactic patterns.
+They perform well on various NLP tasks, including word similarity, analogy completion, and even downstream tasks like sentiment analysis.

+5. **Pre-Trained Models:** Pre-trained GloVe embeddings are readily available for various languages and domains.
+These embeddings can be used as features for NLP models without requiring extensive fine-tuning.

+**Comparison with Other Embeddings:**

+Compared to other embeddings like Word2Vec and FastText, GloVe offers a distinctive approach by directly targeting global statistical properties.
+While Word2Vec and FastText focus more on local context and subword information, respectively, GloVe leverages word co-occurrences to build embeddings that excel in capturing word relationships based on both semantics and frequency.

+In summary, GloVe word embeddings stand out for their ability to harmonize word semantics and occurrence frequencies, providing high-quality embeddings that are widely applicable across various NLP tasks, making them a powerful choice in the realm of word representation learning.